Vakarux12/govee-linux/README.md

 The first `dreamview` run spawns `govee-screen.py` (portal ScreenCast -> downscaled BGRx frames in `/dev/shm/govee-screen`) unless a fresh frame shows one is already running.

-I would REALLY recommend using the GUI version for razer.
+I would REALLY recommend using the GUI version.

 ## GUI